anc1llary/chatgpt_evtx_reader_plugin/README.md

 The start and end date is not necessary but is recommended explained in limitations.

+## Prompts

+- Give me events that are commonly associated with [insert MITRE technique here].
+- List process execution events.
+- Display events through [start time] and [end time] (note: these must be timestamps with millisecond precision as shown above).

 ## Limitations

 - The EVTX parsing library does not always parse the date properly, causing date boundaries to not properly work.